 Las Damas Auxiliares también ofrece información para las mujeres interesadas en unirse en el mismo sitio web.

-Virtus to CMG Connect
+Virtus is changing to CMG Connect

 The Diocese of Charlotte is enhancing its Safe Environment program with new, comprehensive policies and procedures updated for today’s issues and needs.
 Among other updates, the diocese has shifted from Virtus to a streamlined platform called CMG Connect.
 CMG Connect will combine all of our Safe Environment screening, onboarding and training in one place for all clergy, employees and volunteers.